A young boy standing next to his mother covers one eye for an eye exam.

 Deciding whether to head to a behavioral optometrist or a traditional optometrist is generally something determined by context.

 If you’re concerned about your child’s sight, you may want to head to a behavioral optometrist for a vision screening.
-However, you will likely want to find a secondary physician capable of providing corrective lenses.
+They can help your child build some visual skills, like tracking or focusing.
+However, depending on the issue, you will likely want to find a secondary physician capable of providing corrective lenses.

 How to Find a Practitioner